A Deep Dive Into the Future of Mobility

 - Level 5 - Full Automation: Vehicle is capable of performing all driving functions under all conditions.
 The driver may have the option to control the vehicle.

-Autonomous Vehicle (AV) technology adoption will be evolutionary.
-For the time being, it’s expected for Level 4 autonomy to become available between 2020 and 2023, with full adoption arriving later on.
-Improvements in sensor technology and in machine vision software are enabling semi-autonomous driving.
+Autonomous Vehicle (AV) technology adoption will be evolutionary, and predictions for the roll out of cars with Level 4 autonomy continue to shift.
+In the meantime, improvements in sensor technology and machine vision software are enabling semi-autonomous driving.
 Advanced Driver Assistance System (ADAS) includes new capabilities such as adaptive cruise control, automatic braking, and traffic and lane departure warnings, which enhance driver capabilities and assist in case of distraction or tiredness.
-Enhancing driver safety technology is the only way to combat car accidents, as ¾ of them are caused by driver incapacity to estimate the driving conditions.

-According to a market research report by Inkwood Research, the Global Advanced Driver Assistance System market size was $4.6 billion in 2017, with estimates of growth set to continue at a CAGR of 19.01%.
+According to a market research report by Next Move Strategy Consulting, the Global Advanced Driver Assistance System market size was $20.7 billion in 2021 and anticipated to grow to nearly $75 billion by 2030, with a compound annual growth rate (CAGR) of 14.2%.

-European automotive giants are leading the way in ADAS developments, aided by advanced manufacturing resources and governmental assistance, such as through Euro NCAP safety standards, which encourage the integration of the technology.
+European automotive giants are leading the way in ADAS developments, aided by advanced manufacturing resources and governmental assistance, such as through the European New Car Assessment Programme safety standards, which encourage the integration of the technology.

 Some automakers are prioritizing advanced driver assistance rather than full autonomy.
-For example, Toyota’s goal is to develop a vehicle that is “incapable of causing a crash,” which suggests a future that is not necessarily driverless.
+For example, Toyota’s goal of developing a vehicle that is “incapable of causing a crash” suggests a future that is not necessarily driverless.
 Nonetheless, other automakers still want to achieve full autonomy, and the market value is projected to reach roughly $80 billion by 2025.
 Another interesting trend is the more immediate business application of autonomous driving for item delivery, as acknowledged by Alphabet Inc.’s Waymo division.
-Other industry players are also participating in the race for autonomy, most notably, processor maker NVIDIA, which is commercializing its technologies into driving areas.
+Other industry players are also participating in the race for autonomy, most notably processor maker NVIDIA, which is commercializing its technologies into driving areas.

 3. Vehicle-to-Everything Will Simplify Lives

-The main drivers of market growth in V2X are: increasing concerns about transportation pollution and the growing trend toward safe, connected vehicles.
+The main drivers of market growth in V2X are increasing concerns about transportation pollution and the growing trend toward safe, connected vehicles.
+Along with a variety of hardware and service providers, OEMs are working to develop their own V2X protocols, data, measures, and processes as part of their own ADS or ADAS platforms.

 4. Mobility-as-a-Service Is Redefining the Navigation of Cities

-Mobility-as-a-Service (MaaS) is principally driven by alternative powertrains, EVs, and on-demand business models.
-Shifts are bringing the current vehicle-centric system of mobility to be replaced with a more efficient consumer-centric one.
-Originally focusing on ride-hailing and subsequently on car-sharing, MaaS has recently expanded into bikes and scooters, areas often referred to as micromobility due to a surge in investor interest and rapid consumer adoption.
+MaaS is principally driven by alternative powertrains, EVs, and on-demand business models.
+Shifts are encouraging the replacement of the current vehicle-centric system of mobility with a more efficient consumer-centric one.
+Originally focusing on ride hailing and subsequently on car sharing, MaaS has recently expanded into bikes and scooters (areas often referred to as micromobility) due to a surge in investor interest and rapid consumer adoption.
 The light vehicles used in micromobility provide short-distance transport solutions for urban dwellers.

 MaaS platforms are arguably a more effective use of transport, given that personal vehicles are unused for 95% of the day.
 Shared mobility also allows users to avoid costs associated with ownership like insurance, tax, maintenance, and parking while still taking riders from point A to point B. Generally, the field of MaaS is broad, with four macro-themes at play: